kevinmaiani/e-plantShopping/README.md

 # E-Plant Shopping 🌱

 A modern e-commerce plant shopping application built with React, Redux Toolkit, and Vite.
-Browse through various categories of plants, add them to your cart, and manage your selections with a beautiful, responsive interface.
+Browse through various categories of plants, add them to your cart, and manage your selections with a responsive interface.

 ## 🌐 Live Demo